TeYuanLiu/teyuanliu.github.io/content/blog/go.md

 We can send and receive elements through a channel with the channel operator `<-`.

-When a sender has no more elements to send, it may use the `close()` function to close the channel.
+If we have one sender and that sender has no more elements to send, then it should call `close()` to shutdown the channel.

+If we have multiple senders, we should use `sync.WaitGroup` in the coordinator goroutine to wait for all senders to finish before closing the channel.
+Note that only a sender or coordinator should close the channel because sending to a closed channel causes a panic but receiving from a closed channel doesn't cause a panic.

 A receiver can test whether a channel has been closed by assigning a second parameter `ok` to the receive expression.
 If `ok` is `false` then the channel is closed.

-Note that only the sender should close a channel as sending to a closed channel causes a panic but receiving from a closed channel doesn't cause a panic.

-A receiver can also use a for-range loop `for i := range c` to receive elements from the `c` channel repeatedly until it is closed.
-Note that this blocks the receiver's goroutine until the channel is closed.
+A receiver can use a [for-range loop](@/blog/go.md#for-range-loop) `for i := range c` to receive elements from the `c` channel repeatedly until it is closed.
+Note that this blocks the receiver goroutine until the channel is closed.
+This is one of the occasions where we need to close the channel to let the the receiver goroutine be garbage collected.
+Other than this, we usually don't need to close a channel.

-We usually don't need to close a channel unless a receiver must be told that there are no more elements coming, such as to terminate a for-range loop.

 ```go
 ch <- y         // Send the value of y to channel ch.